Flag of Chile

 The first railway in Chile opened in 1851 between between Caldera and Copiapó, a distance of about 80 km.
 It was not, as claimed by some, the first railway in Latin America (that was in Cuba), nor the first railway on the South American continent (that was in Guyana).

 The first Chilean line was built to standard (1435mm) gauge.
-Subsequent railway development in the country used a variety of gauges, including metre and Iberian (1524mm) gauge.
+Subsequent railway development in the country used a variety of gauges, mostly 1676mm but also a large amount of metre, 1067mm and other gauges.
+The 1676mm (5ft 6in) gauge is sufficiently close to Iberian (1668mm) gauge to permit the use of second-hand Spanish locomotives and rolling stock in some cases.

 Railways Home